1. Introduction

 3. Parameters

-You have the possibility to tweak the configuration using environment variables.
+The preferred way to configure the client is to use environment variables.
 Below is an overview of some key configuration parameters.

 Parameter | default | Description |